-The Virginia House of Delegates Education Committee had a busy day on Wednesday, striking down an amendment on a bill that requires residency for higher up at state universities, as well as hearing the results of a poll on higher education.
+The Virginia House of Delegates Education Committee had a busy day on Wednesday, striking down an amendment on a bill that requires residency for state universities, as well as hearing the results of a poll on higher education.

 Although the Senate tried to diminish legislation that requires top leaders on university governing boards to be Virginia residents, the Committee has decided to keep the law intact, making the Senate bill conform with the House version.

 The bill, created by Del.
 R. Steven Landes, R-Augusta, requires both the rector and vice rector, or chair and vice chair at local universities, to be residents of the state.
 While the Senate had approved an amended version that required residency for only one of the top two positions, lawmakers argued that House bill (HB1402) is necessary in an effort to uphold the accountability of boards not only to the universities that they serve, but also to the residents of the state.